hoangcuong2011/Good-Papers/Gaussian Process.md

 people.
 Here I want to give a very informal introduction to the topic.

 So what is GP?
 You can think GP as distribution over functions.
 It sounds fancy at first sights, but the concept is indeed straightforward.
+First, why do we need a set of functions instead of a specific and useful function?
+Think about this: in practice we may want to perform a regression, but there doesn't exist any specific function that you defined in advance, e.g. y = ax+b, that perfectly matches the data) (See this: http://katbailey.github.io/images/bad_least_squares.png).
+Because we cannot define such a function in advance, we then let them free: let the data speaks by itself, i.e. the shape of our functions is totally induced by the data.
+What we need to control is simply the type of distribution of functions.
+GPs assume that the function's outputs can be sampled from a multivariate Gaussian distribution with mean U and covariate matrix K in which each element ij in the matrix is defined by a specific kernel function k(x_i, x_j).

-You can imagine you have a subset of points from an infinite number of points:
+Concretely, you can imagine you have a subset of points from an infinite number of points:
 [x_1 = 1, x_2 = 2, x_3 = 3, x_4 = 4, x_5 = 5]
 You also have a set of N functions f_1, f_2, ..., f_N from an infinite number of functions.
 Each specific function f transforms the set of points to another space:
 [f(1), f(2), f(3), f(4), f(5)].

-Why do we need a set of functions instead of a specific and useful function?
-Think about this: in practice we may want to perform a regression, but there doesn't exist any specific function that you defined in advance, e.g. y = ax+b, that perfectly matches the data) (See this: http://katbailey.github.io/images/bad_least_squares.png).
-Because we cannot define such a function in advance, it makes senses to let the data speaks by itself, i.e. the shape of our functions is totally induced by the data.

-It sounds nontrivial but we can do that indeed.
-First, let us find an answer to an "easier" question: Can we define a distribution over functions?
-GPs assume that the function's outputs can be sampled from a multivariate Gaussian distribution with mean U and covariate matrix K in which each element ij in the matrix is defined by a specific kernel function k(x_i, x_j).
+Let us assume we have 1000000 (It doesn't matter the umber such functions.
+GPs assume [f(1), f(2), f(3), f(4), f(5)] from those 1000000 functions are sampled from a multivariate Gaussian distribution.
 The size of U is N, and the size of K is NxN.

-Not all arbitrary matrices K gives us valid Gaussian Processes: each covariate matrix needs to be positive semidefinite, i.e. x^T K x >= 0 for all vector x with size N. But how to check a matrix is positive semidefinite?
+Not all arbitrary matrices K give us valid Gaussian Processes: each covariate matrix needs to be positive semidefinite, i.e. x^T K x >= 0 for all vector x with size N. But how to check a matrix is positive semidefinite?
 I don't see many articles about this, perhaps it is not easy to do so.
 Also we normally don't have to do much in practice because kernel functions are well studied (well-studied valid kernel functions can be referred to this link: http://www.cs.toronto.edu/~duvenaud/cookbook/index.html).
 Perhaps squared exponential kernel (k(x, x') = sigma^2 exp(-0.5 * (1/param)^2 (x - x') ^ 2) is the most common one.
 For the sake of simplicity, I ignore sigma and param now, but keep in mind that they can be tuned automatically.

-What is the key here?
-A GP specifies a probability distribution over functions at infinite number of input points with two notable things: First, the distribution is Gaussian distribution, so that the marginal distribution over any subset of input points must have a joint multivariate Gaussian distribution (see this https://en.wikipedia.org/wiki/Multivariate_normal_distribution#Two_normally_distributed_random_variables_need_not_be_jointly_bivariate_normal).
+So the take home message is that a GP specifies a probability distribution over functions at infinite number of input points with two notable things: First, the distribution is Gaussian distribution, so that the marginal distribution over any subset of input points must have a joint multivariate Gaussian distribution (see this https://en.wikipedia.org/wiki/Multivariate_normal_distribution#Two_normally_distributed_random_variables_need_not_be_jointly_bivariate_normal).
 Second, the output of the function at those points to be similar if the kernel function at those points to be similar.
 Now you know why people usually say: "A GP defines a prior over functions".
 Prior means the way we assume the function's outputs can be sampled from a multivariate Gaussian distribution and the way define the kernel function.

-To have a better understanding, let me show some code https://github.com/hoangcuong2011/GPs.
+Let me show some basic code https://github.com/hoangcuong2011/GPs.
 Let us assume we have 40 points

 	import numpy as np